Fryzu/agds-classification/README.md

 # AGDS Clustering

-Associative structure AGDS used to solve a clustering problem.
+Associative structure AGDS used to solve a classification problem.
 Computational intelligence labs project.
 See more at `notebooks/`.